tytydraco/yessleep/out/The_seagulls_are_bringing_my_mother_back_to_me_piece_by_piece_by_piece.md

 We were at the beach, just her and me.
 I don’t remember the car ride.
 I don’t recall walking along the boardwalk or setting up our umbrella in the sand.

 I just remember anger.
-Vicious, white-hot anger.
+Vicious, seething, white-hot anger.

 I sat on our towel, stewing, rage marinating in its own venomous juices.
 She was ignoring me, reading a book, sipping dark liquor from a silver flask.
 Or maybe she was trying to start a conversation; maybe I was the one ignoring her.
 Maybe the flask is a detail I added after the fact, something to make me feel better about my part in her disappearance.
 It’s all so hazy.